szaumoor/ZSTweaks/README.md

 **Component 400:** Make Energy Drain drain 6 levels instead of 2

 2 levels of drain is unremarkable and a waste of a spell slot, particularly when the likely enemies to fight by the time you get this spell are fairly high level.

+**Component 405** Make Maze bypass Magic Resistance, like Imprisonment

+I think this makes this spell quite more useful, although perhaps it's too powerful like that if used against some enemies.
+I like this tweak, but I'll use the spell judiciously (perhaps not mazing dragons, for example).

+**Component 407** Make BGEE's Imp have 12 HP like the other familiars

+This allows you to be Lawful Evil and enjoy the same amount of HP bonus as other alignments.
+This is standardized in BG2EE.
+I see no reason there should be a bias against the familiar Imp in BGEE.

 **Component 410:** Make Horrid Wilting actually be more effective against plants and Water Elementals